-We fund the capital needs of our business through cash on hand, funds generated from operations, and amounts available under our Credit Facility.
-At December 31, 2012 and December 31, 2011, we had \$224.0 million and \$183.9 million, respectively, of cash and cash equivalents, and working capital of \$163.2 million and \$87.3 million, respectively.
-Additionally, at December 31, 2012, we had remaining borrowing availability of \$87 million under our \$300 million Credit Facility.
+We fund the capital needs of our business through cash on hand, funds generated from operations, and amounts available under our unsecured revolving credit facility.
+In addition, in 2013 we issued \$150 million of our senior notes.
+At December 31, 2013 and December 31, 2012, we had \$279.1 million and \$224.0 million, respectively, of cash and cash equivalents, and working capital of \$174.4 million and \$163.2 million, respectively.
+Additionally, at December 31, 2013, we had remaining borrowing availability of \$172 million under our \$450 million Credit Facility.
 We believe that, if necessary, we could obtain additional borrowings at prevailing market interest rates to fund our growth objectives.
-We further believe that current cash and cash equivalents, funds generated from operations, and available borrowings will be sufficient to fund our operations, capital purchase requirements, and strategic growth needs for the next twelve months, and that these resources will be sufficient in the long term to fund our business as currently conducted.
+We further believe that current cash and cash equivalents, funds generated from operations, and available borrowings will be sufficient to fund our operations, capital purchase requirements, and strategic growth needs for the next twelve months.
+These resources coupled with our ability, as needed, to obtain additional financing on favorable terms will be sufficient in the long term to fund our business as currently conducted.

-We consider the majority of the operating earnings of certain non-U.S. subsidiaries to be indefinitely invested outside the U.S. Changes to this position could have adverse tax consequences.
+We consider the majority of the operating earnings of certain non-U.S. subsidiaries to be indefinitely invested outside the U.S. No provision has been made for the payment of U.S. federal and state or international taxes that may result from future remittances of these undistributed earnings of non-U.S. subsidiaries.
+Changes to this position could have adverse tax consequences.
+A determination of the related tax liability that would be paid on these undistributed earnings if repatriated is not practicable.
 We manage our worldwide cash requirements considering available funds among all of our subsidiaries.
-Our foreign cash balances are generally available without restrictions to fund ordinary business operations outside the U.S. Of our total cash and cash equivalents at December 31, 2012, approximately \$222.4 million was held by our foreign subsidiaries and was subject to material repatriation tax effects.
-The amount of cash and cash equivalents held by foreign subsidiaries subject to other restrictions on the free flow of funds (primarily securing various obligations) was approximately \$1.6 million.
-As of December 31, 2012, 36% of the cash and cash equivalents held by our foreign subsidiaries was invested in money market funds restricted to U.S. government and agency securities, 42% was held as bank deposits, 21% was invested in money market funds having investments in highly liquid investment-grade fixed-income securities.
-As of December 31, 2012, approximately 61% of the cash and cash equivalents held by our foreign subsidiaries was held in U.S. dollars.
+Our foreign cash balances are generally available without restrictions to fund ordinary business operations outside the U.S. Of our total cash and cash equivalents at December 31, 2013, approximately \$278.1 million was held by our foreign subsidiaries subject to material repatriation tax effects.
+The amount of cash and cash equivalents held by our non-U.S. subsidiaries subject to other restrictions on the free flow of funds (primarily securing various obligations) was approximately \$0.7 million.
+As of December 31, 2013, 28% of the cash and cash equivalents held by our non-U.S. subsidiaries was invested in money market funds restricted to U.S. government and agency securities, 45% was held as bank deposits, 27% was invested in money market funds having investments in highly liquid investment-grade fixed-income securities.
+As of December

+31, 2013, approximately 59% of the cash and cash equivalents held by our non-U.S. subsidiaries was held in U.S. dollars.

 Should we require more capital in the U.S. than is generated by our operations domestically, for example to fund significant discretionary activities, we could elect to repatriate future earnings from foreign jurisdictions or raise capital in the U.S. through debt or equity issuances.
-These alternatives could result in higher effective tax rates, increased interest expense, or other dilution of our earnings.
+These alternatives could result in higher effective tax rates or increased interest expense and other dilution of our earnings.
 We have borrowed funds domestically and continue to have the ability to borrow funds domestically at reasonable interest rates.